JohnSnowLabs/spark-nlp/docs/_posts/Meryem1425/2023-02-24-ner_sdoh_access_to_healthcare_wip_en.md

     ])

 sample_texts = ["She has a pension and private health insurance, she reports feeling lonely and isolated.",
-             "He also reported food insecurityduring his childhood and lack of access to adequate healthcare."]
+             "He also reported food insecurityduring his childhood and lack of access to adequate healthcare.", "She used to work as a unit clerk at XYZ Medical Center."]

 data = spark.createDataFrame(sample_texts, StringType()).toDF("text")